SmogDr/edar_coursebook/docs/02-rprog1.md

 <p class="caption">(\#fig:rscript)Example of an R script in RStudio.</p>
 </div>

-To save a script you're working on, you can click on the "Save" button (which looks like a floppy disk) at the top of your R script window in RStudio or use the keyboard shortcut Command-S. You should save R scripts using a ".R" file extension.
+To save a script you're working on, you can click on the "Save" button, which looks like a floppy disk, at the top of your R script window in RStudio or use the keyboard shortcut Command-S. You should save R scripts using a ".R" file extension.